Wasserstein $k$-Centers Clustering for Distributional Data: Simulation Study

 For selecting the dimension $M$ of geodesic modes, we set the threshold value $\tau=0.9$.
 In the initial clustering and reclassification steps, we use a computational algorithm developed by \cite{campbell2022efficient} for implementations of convex and geodesic PCA.

 To compare performance of the clustering methods, we use two measures of cluster quality.
-The first is the correct classification rate (cRate), which is defined as the maximal possible ratio of correctly classified objects to the total number of objects to be clustered.
-By definition, cRate takes a value between $0$ and $1$, and a larger cRate indicates a better clustering quality.
-The second measure of clustering quality is the adjusted Rand index (aRand) \citep{hubert1985comparing}, which is a corrected form of the Rand index \citep{rand1971objective}.
+The first is the correct classification rate (\textit{cRate}), which is defined as the maximal possible ratio of correctly classified objects to the total number of objects to be clustered.
+By definition, \textit{cRate} takes a value between $0$ and $1$, and a larger \textit{cRate} indicates a better clustering quality.
+The second measure of clustering quality is the adjusted Rand index (\textit{aRand}) \citep{hubert1985comparing}, which is a corrected form of the Rand index \citep{rand1971objective}.
 The Rand index measures the agreement between two partitions by counting the number of paired objects that are either in the same group or in different groups in both partitions.
-If the two partitions are an external criterion and a clustering result, then the Rand index can be viewed as the quality of the clustering. aRand is a form of the Rand index that has an expected value 0 and is bounded above by 1.
-As with cRate, a larger aRand indicates a better clustering quality.
+If the two partitions are an external criterion and a clustering result, then the Rand index can be viewed as the quality of the clustering. \textit{aRand} is a form of the Rand index that has an expected value 0 and is bounded above by 1.
+As with \textit{cRate}, a larger \textit{aRand} indicates a better clustering quality.
+The index \textit{aRand} is widely used as a measure of clustering quality \citep[for example,][]{chiou2007functional, chiou2008correlation, golzy2020poisson, wei2024skeleton}.